dmorl/MichiganHospitalData/README.md

 * Values: Integer
 * DateRange: 2020-04-08 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report <br />
+Website note: The number of patients discharged home (or equivalent) from ED with suspected or confirmed COVID-19 in past 24 hours.
+INCLUDE hospital urgent care and ED drive through <br />
 Note: Appears as "COVID ED Discharges" in the COVID-19 Capacity Metrics table on 2020-04-08, then as "# of ED Discharges" in the COVID-19 Metrics table on 2020-04-09 onwards

 AdultCases_TOT